Ayya Vaikundar: Background

-The religious book, Akilam of Ayyavazhi mythology mentions that the child was still-born, and then the soul of the deva Sampooranathevan was placed in the body.

-Mudisoodum Perumal, a religious boy, had special interest in the worship of the Hindu god Vishnu (Narayana).
+The religious book, Akilam mentions that the child was still-born, and then the soul of the deva Sampooranathevan was placed in the body.
+He had special interest in the worship of the Vishnu.
 The holy book Akilam mentions that he had set a pedestal for Vishnu in his house and worshipped the deity devoutly.
-At the age of seventeen, He married Thirumalammal from the nearby village of Puviyur, and started a family with her.
-However, some believe that they were not married at all, but that, she had come to live with him only to serve him during his public activities.
+At the age of seventeen, He came to live with Thirumalammal from the nearby village of Puviyur.
 Thirumalammal had been previously married, but left her former husband to marry Mudisoodum Perumal.
-According to quotes found in Akilam, they had a male child, who was sired by her first husband.
-He earned his living as a Palmyra palm climber and as an agricultural laborer.

-In his twenty-fourth year, Mudisoodum Perumal was struck by a severe illness and suffered for a year.
+In his twenty-fourth year, he was struck by a severe illness and suffered for a year.
 His mother Veyilal Amma took her sick son to the temple at Thiruchendur, during a festival.
 There, He went into the sea and disappeared.
-According to legends in the Akilathirattu Ammanai, on the third day (March 4, 1833), he appeared transforming into Ayya Vaikundar from Sampooranathevan and declared to Veyilal Amma that he was no longer her son, but the son of Narayana.
-Then he started walking towards Detchanam.
+On the Third day on March 2, 1833, Ukara-Pranava, the source of existence, incarnated as Ayya Vaikundar, the son of Narayana from the sea of Tiruchendur.
+He then camouflaged as Mudisoodum Perumal in order to deceive the all powerful Kaliyan and started walking towards Detchanam.
 This place became a holy place for the devotees of Ayyavazhi and they erected a temple there named Avatharappathi at Thiruchendur.
 This event is celebrated during the festival of Ayya vaikundar avataram, on 20th of the Tamil Month of Masi.